 Each unit is assessed separately, and the assessment forms part of the unit.
 Assessment both provides a measure of your achievement, and also gives you regular feedback on how your learning is developing.

-For every unit of your course, we will inform you of what you are expected to learn; what you have to submit; how your work will be assessed; and the deadline for presenting your work for assessment.
+For every unit of your course, we'll inform you of what you're expected to learn, what you have to submit, how your work will be assessed, and the deadline for presenting your work for assessment.
 This is made available through Unit Information, which is on your course blog.

 You will receive a final mark for each unit in the form of a percentage, which will be recorded on your formal record of achievement (transcript).
 Each component of assessment is graded using a notched marking scale, whereby only certain marks are used within each grade.
 The only marks available within any ten-point band are *2, *5 and *8 (e.g. 62, 65, 68).
 These marks correspond to a low, mid, and high level of achievement within each grade band.